anthony-tuininga/ceODBC/doc/src/cursor.rst

   be None for operations that do not return rows or if the cursor has not had an operation invoked via the execute() method yet.

-  The type will be one of the variable type objects (:ref:`vartypes`) and is comparable to the type objects defined by the DB API.
+  The type will be one of the database type objects (:ref:`dbtypes`) and is comparable to the type objects defined by the DB API.